Kumu (museum)

 Kumu presents both permanent collections and temporary exhibitions.
 The main collection covers Estonian art from the 18th century onwards, including works from the occupations' period (1940–1991) and showing both Socialist realism and what was then Nonconformist art.
 Temporary exhibitions include both foreign and Estonian modern and contemporary art.

 Kumu received the prestigious European Museum of the Year Award of 2008 from the European Museum Forum.

 The building

 The designer of the building is Pekka Vapaavuori, a Finnish architect who won the competition in 1994.
 Construction took place between 2003–2006.
-The museum is set into the limestone slope of Lasnamäe hill to harmonise, despite its size, with the centuries-old Kadriorg park.
+The museum is set into the limestone slope of Lasnamäe hill to harmonise, despite its size, with centuries-old Kadriorg Park.